-New for Fall 2021!
-Berkeley Social Welfare and Berkeley Law offer a four-year Concurrent Degree in Social Welfare and Law (MSW/JD) that allows students to complete both degrees in four years (eight semesters), instead of the five years it would take to earn both degrees separately.
+Berkeley Social Welfare and Berkeley Law offer a Concurrent Degree in Social Welfare and Law (MSW/JD) that allows students to complete both degrees in four years (eight semesters), instead of the five years it would take to earn both degrees separately.

-Applying to the MSW/JD Concurrent Degree Program
+Admission to the MSW/JD Concurrent Degree Program